gomesdasilva/pyrhk/README.md

     - Middelkoop (1982): for 0.44 < B-V < 1.20 (MS stars, widely used)
     - Rutten (1984):  for 0.3 < B-V < 1.6 (MS stars) and 0.3 < B-V < 1.7 (giant stars)
 - Estimate gyrochronological rotation period and age using relations from Noyes et al. (1984) and Mamajek & Hillenbrand (2008).
-- Obtain B-V colour from Simbad (requires ´astroquery´ module installed).
+- Obtain B-V colour from Simbad (requires 'astroquery' module installed).